pqrkchqps/diehard-dot-fund-school/facilitators_guide/concluding.md

 * You can @mention the names of people who will take actions out of a decision.
 * Many users accomplish integrating Loomio content into other organisational systems through other channels like reviewing Loomio decisions in regular offline meetings, or transferring outcomes to their task tracking process.
-* Making an explicit decision naturally leads people to ask, "OK, but how are we going to take this forward?"
+* Making an explicit decision naturally leads people to ask, “OK, but how are we going to take this forward?”
-* Forming a Loomio group often surfaces important questions like, "Who needs to participate here to turn these decisions into action?"
+* Forming a Loomio group often surfaces important questions like, “Who needs to participate here to turn these decisions into action?”
 If you're missing key stakeholders, leaders, or administrators, you'll get stuck.

 ## It Ain’t Over Til It’s Over